AllaPrima

 Visual artists often face burnout which hinders their creativity and motivation.
 Over time, this undermines their love for art.
-This is something I have personal experience with, so I wanted to research artistic burnout and how to re-kindle motivation for creative hobbies.
+This is something I have personal experience with, so I wanted to research how to overcome artistic burnout and re-kindle motivation for creative hobbies.

 pain points